Click Here Shop at Stormsurf!

 Missing Data

 The wave models in their native form have large gaps of missing data near the coastlines.
 There is often literally no data presented within 3-10 nmiles of many coastlines.
 This is a result of using square grid boxes and then superimposing them on a coast that is anything but a straight line.
-Here's 2 examples of the problem:
+Here's 2 examples of the problem from version 2.22 of the Wavewatch 3 global and Eastern North Pacific model:

 The black areas indicate where no data is presented in the source grib.
 This typically occurs at the land-sea interface.

-So a certain amount of estimation and projection is used to fill in the missing data, especially on the Local Wave Models.
+So a certain amount of estimation and projection is used to fill in the missing data, especially on the Local Wave Models, but it is much improved.
 To the greatest extent possible we have used every trick and technique available to make the images as accurate as possible.
-Still, the combination of having to use the global (low res) grib to start with then zooming way-in to view so some remote island chain can result in some almost comical results in some instances.
-In other cases tiny islands are not depicted at all, and the swell shadowing caused by them is not accounted for.
-In the end we decided to publish the results even though in a few instances they were a little bit shaky because in those remote corners of the world "some data is better than nothing".
-If for your particular local location you see an area that consistently depicts smaller than normal seas, and no known bathymetric feature is present there to cause a shadow, presume it's a case of missing data.
+Still, the combination of having to use the global (low res) grib to start with then zooming way-in to view some remote island chain can result in inacurracies, but nowhere near as comical as it used to be.

 Surf Height